python/cpython/Doc/library/asyncio-sync.rst

    and would block until all of the tasks have made their :meth:`~Barrier.wait` calls.
    At this point, the tasks are released simultaneously.

-   The barrier can be reused any number of times for the same number of tasks.
+   The barrier can be reused any number of times.

    .. _asyncio_example_barrier: